Drop off and collection of children policy and procedure

 2. Contact a parent or authorised nominee to request collection.

-3. Inform the Area Manager of the situation.
+3. Inform the Early Learning Victoria area manager of the situation.

 4. Follow the steps listed below if no parent/guardian or authorised nominee can be contacted.